 Like peas and carrots, burger-eating and game-watching should go together!
 It’s just that burgers are quite big and messy, which can pretty much distract you from your sports-watching experience.
 Nothing is better than an average burger size, except several tiny burgers!

-If you’re into steak sliders, it’s best to pair it with Cabernet Sauvignon.
+If you’re into steak sliders, it’s best to pair them with Cabernet Sauvignon.
+It’s a great wine with beef.
 You can choose from this Latour wine list.
 Wines with higher alcohol content and more tannins can perfectly stand up to the big flavor of the steak.
-Steak sliders, whether hanger or skirt, would always be ideal for big game Sunday alongside with full-bodied wines.
+This wine is a favorite for those who eat beef.
+Steak sliders, whether hanger or skirt, would always be ideal for the big game Sunday alongside full-bodied wines.
+Having a full-bodied wine available is one of the best wines to buy for a party.

 Off-dry, fruit-forward wines + Fried Chicken or Buffalo Wings

-Even though the National Fried Chicken Day is celebrated every 6th of July in the United States, it has always been a chicken season every Super Bowl Sunday.
-However you want it, be it fried, oven-fried, baked, or caramelized, this game day will always be calling for chicken!
+Even though National Fried Chicken Day is celebrated every 6th of July in the United States, it has always been a chicken season every Super Bowl Sunday.
+However you want it is fried, oven-fried, baked, or caramelized, this game day will always be calling for chicken!

 In fact, in a surprising climax, the once-inexpensive wing has become the most costly and in-demand part of the chicken every Super Bowl weekend.
 Buffalo chicken wings, specifically, have been one of the favorites during this game day.